tabiosg/elemental-game/README.md

 ## Brawls

 Brawls are fights between two teams of fighters.
-Fighters are out once they lose all health and may not be revived until the brawl ends.
-The team left standing wins.
-Each team and each member takes turns making an action.
+By default, the brawl is a 3v3.

-Fighters drop their weapons if they lose during a brawl.
+Fighters drop their weapons if they die during a brawl.
-Downed fighters will get their weapons back at the end of the brawl.
 The actions include healing, attacking, picking up a dropped weapon, or skipping their turn.

-## Teams

-Teams may have any number of players.
-Those in the same team may heal one another during a brawl.
-Those in the same team may not attack one another.

-## Fighters

-A fighter may have various weapons, but they may only use one at a time.
-Fighters can swap between weapons during combat.
-Each fighter has an element.
+Each weapon and fighter has an element.
-Each fighter can strengthen their weapon.
-Depending on elemental affinities, the weapon will be even stronger at the cost of wearing down the user.
-Fighters can heal allies.
-Depending on elemental affinities, the healing will be even stronger at the cost of wearing down the healer.

-## Weapons

-A weapon has an element.
 Depending on elemental affinities, a weapon may wear down its user.
-A weapon may be extremely effective against an opponent, at no downsides.
+A weapon may be extremely effective against at attacking an opponent or healing an ally, at no downsides.

 ## Elements